parrt/msds501/notes/programming.md

 This notion of traversal abstracts to any **sequence** (or **stream**) of elements, not just lists.
 For example, we will eventually traverse the lines of a text file or a sequence of filenames obtained from the operating system.
 Sequences are extremely powerful because it allows us to process data that is much bigger than the memory of our computer.
 We can process the data piecemeal whereas a list requires all elements to be in memory at once.

+For lists and other structures that fit completely in memory, we often find a **reverse traversal** useful, that examines elements from last to first.

 At this point, we have a rough idea how to plan out a program by working backwards from the result and we have an idea how to represent data in memory.
 To further clarify how to plan out a program, we need to consider the set of possible operations.

 ## Common Programming Patterns